revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

 If your organization wants a broad component suite, Syncfusion or Webix may align with a wider procurement strategy.

-But if you are building a **data-heavy product where users must edit, analyze, validate, and schedule work in one interface, RevoGrid Gantt offers the strongest overall foundation**.
+But if you are building a **data-heavy product where users must edit, analyze, validate, and schedule work in one interface, RevoGantt offers the strongest overall foundation**.

 Its advantage is not a longer checkbox list.
 It is the combination of a serious Gantt model with a serious data grid: